germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## Send Group Mutation

-Under this construction, only the send group creator can mutate the group.
+Under this configuration, only the send group creator can mutate the group.
 The creator can commit to their group to broadcast new keys and/or to incorporate new keys from other members of the universe.